mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/spark/2.12.0-3.0.1/kerberos/index.md

 ## Job submission

-To authenticate to a Kerberos KDC, {{ model.techShortName }} on Mesos supports keytab files as well as ticket-granting tickets (TGTs).
+To authenticate to a Kerberos KDC, {{ model.techShortName }} on Mesos supports keytab files and ticket-granting tickets (TGTs).
 Keytabs are valid indefinitely, while tickets can expire.
 Keytabs are recommended, especially for long-running streaming jobs.

 ### Controlling the `krb5.conf` with environment variables